digicatapult/sqnc-matchmaker-api/README.md

 ### Rejection paths

-The previous scenario covers a 'happy path' where every member accepts each step without comment.
-There are also routes for communicating when things have gone wrong.
+The previous scenario covers a 'happy path' where every member accepts each step without issue.
+There are also routes for communicating when something has gone wrong.

 #### Commenting on demands